Restrictions for transitioning 7-Mode aggregates and volumes

 The following types of volumes are not supported for transition:

 You can use host-based transition methods to transition traditional volumes.

-The transition of SnapLock volumes is supported to ONTAP releases 9.0 through 9.5.
+The transition of SnapLock volumes is supported for all of the latest ONTAP releases.

 Aggregate and volume states